Raggames/Portfolio/RPGish Ability System/README.txt

 The ability is a little gameplay module that can be added to the character.

 Abilities are also used by the AI.

+The abilities are also supporting a full talent/modifier system that allows the player to modify each ability to fit his gameplay needs.